FirefoxMetzger/scikit-bot/doc/source/_templates/sdformat_model.rst

 generally match the names used within SDFormat; however, are adapted to python convention where needed.

-Often, you will not have to interact with these bindings directly.
-The main use-case for doing so is to inject custom logic into the parsing process.
-For example, you may wish to convert all vectors contained in SDF into numpy arrays, or you may wish to decompose the :class:`{{name}}.pose.value <ropy.ignition.sdformat.bindings.{{name}}.Pose>` into position and rotation elements.

 .. currentmodule:: {{ fullname }}

 .. rubric:: {{ _("Elements") }}